kienle371999/rmit-ai-integration/README.md

 # Integration of Etherum testnet and models

-The phase 2 aims to integrate Ethereum testnet and machine learning models.
+The last phase aims to integrate Ethereum testnet and machine learning models.
 The project is funded by RMIT research grants 🌳

 ## Install forge